lingeringsocket/shlurd/docs/conditionals.md

 OK.

-> When a person punctures a balloon, the balloon pops.
+> When a person punctures a balloon, it pops.

 OK.